Cheap Japanese in Singapore

 2. Ramen Taisho

-Tucked away in the heart of Maxwell Food Centre lies Ramen Taisho.
-The owner spent three years in and out of Japan, mastering the complicated art of ramen making, so you can expect really good ramen here.
+Ramen Taisho used to be a hawker stall in Maxwell Food Centre but has since become a fully fledged eatery in Bukit Batok’s Le Quest Shopping Mall.
+The owner spent three years in and out of Japan, mastering the art of ramen making, so you can expect really good ramen here.

 Address: 1 Kadayanallur Street, #01-32, Maxwell Food Centre, Singapore 069184

 Opening hours: Wed-Sat 11:30am to 9:30pm

 Located in Clementi is Kinobe, perfect for those looking to enjoy elevated Japanese donburi bowls without breaking the bank.
 Try their Wagyu Don ($12), which comprises fluffy pearl rice topped with well-marinated slices of fatty Wagyu, which is then crowned with an oozing onsen egg.

 The Butadon ($6) is equally scrumptious, with fatty strips of pork conferring a meaty aroma.
 Pair that with the creamy egg, and you’ll be sure to love this dish.

 Address: 727 Clementi West Street 2, #01-294, S11 Coffeeshop, Singapore 120727

 Opening hours: Daily 11am to 2:30pm, 5pm to 9pm

 Kinobe is not a halal-certified eatery.